Agent Builder Demo Application

 The section Connecting the UI and the blueprint describes how the UI and blueprint interact with the state to perform the agent’s tasks.

-The Blueprint view is where you define the agent’s logic and behavior.
-It’s a flowchart-like interface where you connect blocks of logic with transitions from one block to the next based on different conditions or states.
+The Blueprints view is where you define the agent’s logic and behavior.
+It’s a flowchart-like interface where you connect blocks of logic.

-If you have just previewed the agent, you’ll see green boxes highlighting the path that the agent took through the blueprint.
-The agent took the following steps:
+If you just previewed the agent, you’ll see green boxes highlighting the path that the agent took through the blueprint.
+For the sample review, the agent takes the following steps:

 UI Trigger

 The blueprint started with the UI Trigger element.
-In this case, the UI Trigger is configured to run when the user clicks the Generate response button in the UI.
+In this case, the UI Trigger is configured to run when the user clicks the Draft response button in the UI.

 Set state to show the progress message